 What can I do about Malware?

-You can protect yourself by keeping your security software update on your computer, not clicking on suspicious links, avoiding free downloads, being cautious of pop-ups.
+You can protect yourself by keeping your security software updated on your computer, by not clicking on suspicious links, by avoiding free downloads, and by being cautious of pop-ups.

 Additional Safety Tips

 - Be aware of your surroundings when using technology in a public place, especially when doing online banking or shopping.
 Be mindful of those around you and notice if they are watching you type in your login information.

 - Always log off of public computers after you are done.